 The PSEC System is one of the most the most feature-rich public safety radio systems in the nation.
 It enables the County's public safety responders to communicate efficiently and effectively within the County as well as with partnering agencies across the Country.

-The Riverside County Sheriff’s Department Research and Development Unit (R&D) provides research, evaluation, and recommendations in support of new technologies and initiatives beneficial to the department and the communities it serves.
-The unit is also responsible for developing department policy, providing policy updates according to legislation and industry standards, and maintaining the department’s policy portal, known as Lexipol.
+The Riverside County Sheriff’s Office Research and Development Unit (R&D) provides research, evaluation, and recommendations in support of new technologies and initiatives beneficial to the Sheriff's Office and the communities it serves.
+The unit is also responsible for developing policy, providing policy updates according to legislation and industry standards, and maintaining the policy portal, known as Lexipol.

 With the support of Sheriff’s Administration, TSB personnel are encouraged to utilize the latest advancements in technology to support the ongoing safety of our staff and the public we serve.